Abercrombie & Kent vs G Adventures - Tour Companies Compared

 If you are interested in a tour that plans every part of the itinerary down to the minute, G Adventures will probably not be the best fit for you.

 Groups are geographically diverse, with a higher proportion of North Americans than some other operators.
-G Adventures also does not charge a single supplement, so solo travelers are very welcome on their trips.

 You can find G Adventures trips in most parts of the globe, including 32 countries in Europe, 25 countries in sub-Saharan Africa, 21 countries in Asia, 10 countries in South America, 12 countries in Central America and the Caribbean, five countries in North Africa and the Mideast, plus the U.S., and Canada.